 Americanised Paramahansa Yogananda (1893–1952) once dictated a commentary on the Rubaiyat.
 His commentary on The Rubaiyat of Omar Khayyam was first serialized in his own magazine (named Inner Culture at the time), 1937-1944.
-The commentary was later edited by Mrinalini Mata (born Merna Brown, 1931–2017) of Self Realization Fellowship and serialised in the same magazine, now named Self Realization Fellowship Magazine, from 1971 to the early 1990's.
+The commentary was later edited by Mrinalini Mata (born Merna Brown, 1931–2017) of Self Realization Fellowship and serialised in the same magazine from 1971 to the early 1990's.
+At that time the magazine was named Self Realization Fellowship Magazine.

 In 1994, two different book versions of his dictated commentary appeared.

 Both book versions - they have appeared in later editions also - are rooted in the serialised Inner Culture commentary (1937–44).
 If you want to get to the source of each, that is it.
 Otherwise, the two books are marked by extensive amplifications and paraphrase and altered meanings.
 Better be warned about that.

 If Yogananda had been skilled in writing a commentary himself, he should probably have done so, and kept to the scholar who first helped him translate the poem from Persian.
 But Yogananda chose not to.

 With the help of a Persian scholar, I translated the original Rubaiyat into English.
 But I found that, though literally translated, they lacked the fiery spirit of Khayyam's original. . . .
 I realized that FitzGerald had been divinely inspired to catch exactly in gloriously musical English words the soul of Omar's writings."
 [Thus, FitzGerald was more "divinely inspired" in certain matters than Yogananda, the guru indirectly states.
 How odd is that?]

 It is generally wise not to ignore translations for the sake of the first work by Edward FitzGerald - for it is not a translation, it is a free "trans-creation" in five editions.

 Yogananda next tried to read into FitzGerald's lines his own figured interpretation of Omar, calling his freewheeling phrases intuitively based.